This article has links to products and services we love, which we may make commission from.

 The walls are covered in photographs of old Edinburgh.

-From the windows, you can see right across Edinburgh city centre to the Royal Mile, with Edinburgh’s Christmas Market in full flung.
+From the windows, you can see right across Edinburgh’s city centre to the Royal Mile, with Edinburgh’s Christmas Market in full fling.

 This dining option is less likely to break the bank at around £100 per person for dinner.

-The restaurant bar, Juniper, also comes highly recommended.
+The restaurant bar, Juniper, is also highly recommended.

 Howies For Seasonal Scottish Christmas Food